erikberglund/Scripts/snippets/osx_diskimages.md

 # OS X Snippets: Disk Images

-The following snippets are used to work with disk images.
+The following snippets are used to interact with disk images.

 _Unless otherwise stated, all examples will be using the El Captian InstallESD.dmg disk image for example output:_